Business Etiquette

 We have seen a young person operate two cash registers at a time to keep the queue short.
 To say that we were impressed would be an understatement.
 We need more people like her!

-If you have encountered any of the above breaches of business etiquette please send an e-mail of this page to the proprietor of the shop and to your friends to do the same (simply copy and paste the above address into the body of the e-mail).
-Do not hesitate to express your dissatisfaction with the way they have treated you.
+If you have encountered any of the above breaches of business etiquette please send an e-mail of this page to the proprietor of the shop and to your friends to do the same via this

-If you have found this information helpful, please feel free to forward an email to your friends and business associates with a link to this page.
+If you have found this information helpful, please feel free to forward an email to your friends and business associates via this

 Looking for something in particular?
 Try our Google Search below: